 Full credit for this recipe must go to Ina Garten.
 It is featured in her cookbook, Barefoot Contessa Foolproof.
 Ina directs you to use pancetta in the mix, which would certainly be delicious.
 So would the addition of sausage.
 In her version, she uses chicken stock.
 I’ve replaced that with vegetable broth.
 So many possibilities.
 All of them good.

 The bread cubes are toasted in the oven for a few minutes.
-I use a good-quality gluten-free white bread that is found in my grocer’s freezer …Canyon Bakehouse GF Mountain White Bread.
+I use a good-quality gluten-free white bread that is stocked in my grocer’s freezer …Canyon Bakehouse GF Mountain White Bread.
 The top crust is a bit chewy (which I normally like) but for this recipe, I remove that before cubing the bread.
-Once done, the bread cubes should have crisped up with just a slight golden tone on the edges.
+After a brief stint in the oven, the bread cubes should have crisped up with just a slight golden tone on the edges.

 While that’s happening, let’s get the veggies prepped.
 The leeks tend to be loaded with sandy soot, so I always give them a good soak after slicing …along with several rinses.

 While the leeks are sautéing, slice those mushrooms and chop that tarragon.
 They’ll be added to the pan along with the sherry and seasonings.
 Speaking of sherry, everyone may not have that in their pantry.
 Not to worry …you could always substitute with dry white wine.
 Or if you prefer to keep this non-alcoholic, some unfiltered apple cider would do the trick.
 Here’s a good reference for you featuring additional substitutions.